John-Valinsky/Windows/C++/Vol. II/Search an element in the array/README.md

 Enter the elements of the array: 1 2 3 2 4 2
 Enter the element to search: 2
 The element 2 occurs 3 time(s) in the array.

+Another example:

+Enter the element to search: 5
+The element 5 is not found in the array.